libersoft/zcs-php/README.txt

 https://github.com/libersoft/ZimbraPHP/issues

-We can provide commercial support and payed features, drop us a line at zimbraphp@libersoft.it
+We can provide commercial support and payed features, drop us a line at info@libersoft.it

 USAGE AND EXAMPLES
 ------------------